An institution of DVGW

 • Solutions

-• Water analysis Conducting and evaluating physical-chemical and microbiological water testing in accordance with the German Drinking Water Ordinance and other relevant legal regulations.
+Water analysis Conducting and evaluating physical-chemical and microbiological water testing in accordance with German Drinking Water Ordinance and other regulations.

-• Testing of products and devices Initial testing of products and materials in contact with drinking water.
-Our Test Centre is accredited for more than 200 different product standards according to DIN EN ISO 17025.
-Test and develop UV technology.
+Testing of products and devices Initial testing of products and materials in contact with drinking water.
+The test centre is accredited for more than 200 product standards.

 • Research

-• Environmental biotechnology Technical and biological methods for the elimination of microorganisms, microbiological degradation processes
+Environmental biotechnology Technical and biological methods for the elimination of microorganisms, microbiological degradation processes, risk assessment of microbial contamination.

-• Waste water and water cycle Use of biological decomposition, developing integrated water supply and waste water management concepts
+Waste water and water cycle Development of integrated water supply and waste water disposal concepts, Utilisation of biodegradation processes to eliminate persistent substances.

-• Asset management and infrastructure Development of management strategies and innovative tools to evaluate the condition of the supply network and its components
+Asset management and infrastructure Development of asset management strategies to ensure a stable supply of high-quality drinking water, assessment of the condition of pipeline networks.

 • Projects